Published on: July 29, 2025

 In most cases, marital debts are those incurred during marriage by either spouse.
 They also constitute equal obligations.
 However, there is some room for deviation if one of the spouses incurs debts that are not marital.
 For example, secret purchases made during extramarital activity would be a classic example.
 This debt will likely be the only obligation for the guilty party.

 It is important to speak with an experienced divorce lawyer when dealing with matters such as the division of debts.
-Having a skilled attorney may be able to help the client understand their roles and responsibilities when it comes to asset division.
+Having a skilled attorney can help the client understand their rights and responsibilities when it comes to asset division.

 How Long Do You Have to Be Married to Get Half of Everything in NY?